ResonantPyre/resonantpyre.github.io/Slavery_Rome.md

-# Roman Slavery and Innovation
+# Slavery and Innovation in Ancient Rome

 - In his 1961 book __The Evolution of Civilizations__, Carroll Quigley coins the term "instrument of expansion" to describe a social technology enabling the growth of a society.
 He names three societal conditions needed for it to succeed at this task: